obsidianmd/obsidian-help/en/Obsidian Web Clipper/Interpret web pages.md

 ## Context

-Interpreter returns results faster if the page content is small.
-The term *context* refers to the page data that Interpreter uses.
+The term *context* refers to the page data that Interpreter uses to process prompts.
 The smaller the context, the faster Interpreter runs.

-By default, Interpreter uses the entire page content as its context, however this can make prompts slower and more expensive than necessary.
+By default, Interpreter uses the entire page HTML as its context, however this can make prompts slower and more expensive than necessary.

 You can override the default context in Interpreter **Advanced settings** and define context per [[Obsidian Web Clipper/Templates|template]].